-Before you begin, please prepare the following items:
+Before you begin

+Please prepare:

 - At least two SATA hard drives (to ensure optimal performance, it is recommended that you use two hard drives

 with identical model and capacity).
 If you do not want to create RAID, you may prepare only one hard drive.

-- · Windows setup disk.
+- · Windows 8/7 setup disk.

-- · Motherboard driver disk.
+- Motherboard driver disk.

 - · A USB thumb drive.

-3-1 Configuring SATA Controllers
+3-1 Configuring Intel® Z97 SATA Controllers